web3/web3.js/docs/web3-eth-contract.rst

     * ``Array``` - **arguments** (optional): The arguments which get passed to the constructor on deployment.
     * ``String`` - **gasPrice** (optional): The gas price in wei to use for transactions.
     * ``Number`` - **gas** (optional): The maximum gas provided for a transaction (gas limit).
-2. ``Function`` - **callback** (optional): This callback will be fired when the transaction receipt is available.
+2. ``Function`` - **callback** (optional): This callback will be fired for the "transactionHash" and later the "receipt" (as the second parameter).
 If the contract couldn't be deployed, the first argument will be an error object.

 -------
 Returns